Edmond Louis Alexis Dubois-Crancé: National Convention

 After the Constituent, Dubois-Crancé was named maréchal-de-camp, but he refused to be placed under the orders of the Marquis de La Fayette and preferred to serve as a simple grenadier.

 Elected to the French Republic's National Convention by the Ardennes département, he sided with The Mountain, but without following any one leader - either George Danton or Maximilien Robespierre.
-During the trial of King Louis XVI, Dubois-Crancé voted for death penalty without delay or appeal.
+During the trial of King Louis XVI, Dubois-Crancé voted for the death penalty without delay or appeal.
 On the 21 February 1793, he was named president of the Convention.

 On May 29, 1793, fighting broke at in Lyon as royalists attempted to overthrow the National Convention.
 Dubois-Crancé, being a member of the convention, took to the task of trying to resolve the dispute diplomatically with the royalists, but the royalists refused his entreaties and the revolt was brutally crushed.

 Although he was a member of the two committees of general defence which preceded the Reign of Terror's Committee of Public Safety, he did not belong to the latter at its creation.
 Instead, he composed an important report on the state of the French Revolutionary Army, recommending two measures which contributed largely to its success - the rapid advancement of the lower officers, which opened the way for the most successful generals of the Revolution, and the fusion of the volunteers with the veteran troops.